CMTA/CMTAT/README.md

 Such a functionality can be performed via that `kill()` function.
 A new token contract may then be deployed via the proxy.
 Alternatively, if interactions with the "killed contract" are still necessary, it may be paused (and never unpaused).

+## SnpashotModule

+This module was not audited during the audit made by ABDK and it is no longer imported by default inside the CMTAT.

+If you want to add this module, you have to uncomment the specific lines "SnapshotModule" inside the file `CMTAT.sol`.

+Be warned that this module may possibly contain security flaws.

 ## Security